softashell/nt-sourcemod-plugins/README.md

 nt_mirrordamage
 ====================
-For first 7 seconds of a round by default team attackers will take double the damage they inflict and victim will not lose any health
+For first 7 seconds of a round or before first enemy takes damage by default team attackers will take double damage they inflicted and victim will not lose any health

 nt_radio
 ====================